BruE0/enigma-machine/README.md

 - [X] Rotor substitution cypher (duh).
 - [X] Proper 3 rotors + reflector setup, i.e., will go right to left, then reflector, then left to right as per usual.
-- [X] Ring offset and rotation, considering the **double-step** anomaly.
+- [X] Ring offset and rotation, considering the **double-step** anomaly. accounted for in the rotor character display.

+TO DO:

-- [ ] Ring "settings".
+- [ ] Rotor internal "settings".
-I'm still confused about this, it seems like an aditional offset that is added on top of the regular one.
+(an aditional offset that is added on top of the regular one that is internal and doesn't change the outside label)
-Internet says it is an internal wire offset not accounted for in the rotor character display.
+- [ ] Graphical display.

 ---